rzeldent/esp32cam-rtsp/README.md

 :warning: **Please be aware that there is no password present on the stream!**

-## Issues observed
+## Issues / Nice to know
+- Sometimes after configuration a reboot is required.
+If the error screen is shown that it is unable to make a connection, first try to reboot the device,
+- When booting, the device waits 30 seconds for a connection (configurable).
+You can make a connection to the SSID and log in using the crdentials below,
+- When connected, go to the ip of the device and, when prompted for the credentials, enter 'admin' and the AP password.
+This field is **required** before saving the credentials,
+- When the password is lost, a fix is to completely erase the ESP32 using the ```pio run -t erase``` command.
+This will reset the device including configuration.
+However, reflashing of the firmware is required.
+- When finished configuring for the first time and the access point is entered, disconnect from the wireless network provided by the device.
+This should reset the device and connect to the access point.
+Resetting is also a good alternative...

 ### Power
 Make sure the power is 5 volts and stable.
+If not, it has been reported that restarts occur when starting up.

 ### PSRAM
 Some esp32cam modules have additional ram on the board.
 This allows to use this ram as frame buffer.
+Detecting and using this special RAM is handled automatically.
+The availability of PSRAM can be seen in the HTML status overview.

 ## Credits
 esp32cam-ready depends on PlatformIO, Bootstap5 and Micro-RTSP by Kevin Hester.